 What Does It Involve?

-Scar revision is the name given to a group of surgical techniques used to alter the appearance of scar tissue, blending it in with the surrounding skin area.
+Scar revision is the name given to a group of surgical techniques used to alter the appearance of scar tissue, blending it with the surrounding skin area.
 Whilst scar revision cannot completely remove evidence of a scar, it can be used to remove keloid scars, hypertrophic scars, contractures and facial scars, regardless of whether the scars were caused by injury or previous operations.

 HOW DOES IT WORK?

-Keloid scar removal – Thick, puckered and itchy dark red scar tissue that grows beyond the boundaries of an incision during the healing process associated with a previous operation can be removed by scar revision.
+Keloid scar removal – Thick, puckered and itchy dark red scar tissues that grow beyond the boundaries of an incision during the healing process associated with a previous operation can be removed by scar revision.
 A surgeon cuts out the material, normally made of hard fibrous collagen, and then the skin is sewn back together.
 After the procedure it is very important to monitor the scar for signs of keloid recurrence as preventative measures can be instituted.

 Hypertrophic scar removal – Often confused with keloid scars, hypertrophic scars are thick red and protrusive.
 But, unlike keloid scars that grow outside the initial incision area, hypertrophic scars remain within the original incision boundary.
 A surgeon will remove this excess scar tissue, and may re-position the original incision line, so it heals in a less-visible fashion.